notvox/cue-server/README.md

 # cue-server
 (noun) : something clever someday
+::: **meant for no one but myself. if you find it interesting see below.**

 ### what is this?
 this is the server component of notvox cue.
 Meant to be run on a "nodbox", but can be run locally too.
 Honestly it's better locally that way you can control playback to your machine instead of to some server meant to just play silently.
+Not that it really matters with device control.

 #### setup
 clone the repo.